aaronpederson/harper-code-challenge/README.md

-# harper-code-challenge
+# Platform Operations Engineer - Coding Challenge

-Platform Operations Engineer - Coding Challenge
+This guide assumes you have a working Kubernetes cluster.
+If you don't have Kubernetes already, Rancher Desktop is easy to set up, and what was used for this demo.
+Instructions for that can be found at [rancher](https://rancherdesktop.io/) otherwise another alternative I would recommend is [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=/macos/arm64/stable/binary+download).

-## First Steps
+## First Steps:

 Clone down the repository to your local machine: